5 UK Motley Fool Discussion Board Alternatives

 Foolish Changes

-It isn’t only the share chat boards that will be saying their goodbyes.
-There are also a number of other pages that will be seeing a change.
+It isn’t only the share chat boards that said their goodbyes.
+There were also a number of other pages that saw a change.

 • Favourite fools